erangithub/scoped/README.md

 A calculator uses a scoped error handler to handle division by zero errors.
 One error handler prints to the console, while another throws an exception.

+# Contributing
+Please read [CONTRIBUTING](CONTRIBUTING.md) for details on the code of conduct, and the process for submitting pull requests.

 # License
 Scoped is licensed under the MIT license.
 See LICENSE for more information.